oratakashi/android_device_advan_s4a_mt6572_kk-common/README.md

-Common device configuration for Motorola msm8960 based devices with jellybean bootloader
+Common device configuration for Advan S4A mt6572 based devices with Kitkat bootloader
 ==============================

-This device tree is for devices that have a 4.1 bootloader.
+This device tree is for devices that have a 4.4.2 bootloader.

-Copyright 2015 - The CyanogenMod Project
+Copyright 2016 - The Orata Team Project